NICAdist/GCC-ToolChain/README.md

 # GCC-ToolChain
-Set of GCC related tools, similar to https://github.com/alisw/gcc-toolchain/ but containing (only) GCC 12.3.
+Set of GCC related tools, similar to https://github.com/alisw/gcc-toolchain/ but containing different versions of GCC, currently GCC 13.2 and 12.3.
 Also autoconf-archive has been removed (moved to the project autotools since it is more proper place).

 # This branch contains following versions of packages
 | Package | Version |